MLTQ/OrbWeaver/Docs/Architecture.md

 4. Handler calls `NetworkHandle::publish_thread_snapshot`, which queues a gossip event for connected peers.

 File uploads follow the same pattern with an added blob stage: bytes are written under `files/uploads/`, imported into the `FsStore`, metadata (including blob hash and ticket placeholder) is inserted, and a `FileAvailable` gossip message carrying a `BlobTicket` is queued.
 Peers missing the blob redeem the ticket via `/iroh-bytes/4`; legacy nodes still fall back to the `FileRequest`/`FileChunk` flow.
 Attachments returned by `/posts/{id}/files` now include a `ticket` field and a `present` flag so callers can decide whether to download or wait for replication.

+## Desktop Bundle & Portability
+- The workspace now ships a `graphchan_desktop` binary that links both crates.
+It bootstraps a `GraphchanNode` via the shared `node` module, spawns the Axum/iroh services on a dedicated Tokio runtime, and sets `GRAPHCHAN_API_URL` to the bound localhost port before launching the egui UI.
+- Because the backend still derives `GraphchanPaths` from `current_exe().parent()`, copying the desktop binary to a new directory continues to create isolated `data/`, `files/`, `blobs/`, and `keys/` trees—multiple instances on the same machine behave like separate peers.
+- Operators who prefer headless deployments can continue running `cargo run --bin graphchan_backend -- serve` (REST) or `-- cli`; the desktop app simply layers the GUI on top of the exact same API surface, so third-party clients remain fully supported.
+- When the GUI exits, the desktop launcher aborts the Axum server task and calls `NetworkHandle::shutdown()` to tear down the embedded router cleanly, ensuring no stray QUIC endpoints stay bound between sessions.

 ## Known Gaps / Future Work
 1. **Gossip robustness** – Add deduplication, retries/backoff, and telemetry around ingest failures.